pure-data/pdfontloader/README.md

 ...or edit the variables above in the Makefile.

+The version of Tcl this is compiled against should match the version that is used by the Pd gui.
+The easiest method is to point this Makefile to use the Tcl included with the Pd Windows release or unpack the pdprototype.tgz in the `msw` folder from the Pd source Git repo.

 The result should be a pdloader.dll extension that can be opened in Tcl.
 There is currently one command:

     pdloader::loadfont FILENAME